Connect with us

 Leo Austria applauds Marcus Lee for fulfilling promise in San Miguel win

-ANTIPOLO — Marcus Lee left head coach Leo Austria satisfied after speaking true to his promise of performing better, which helped San Miguel a great deal in netting their first win of the PBA Season 50 Commissioner’s Cup on Wednesday.
+ANTIPOLO – Marcus Lee made head coach Leo Austria happy after making good on his promise of performing better, which helped San Miguel a great deal in netting their first win of the PBA Season 50 Commissioner’s Cup on Wednesday.

-The four-time Coach of the Year bared that the American big man vowed that he won’t let a repeat of his lackadaisical debut to happen, and he did just that by playing a crucial role in their narrow escape of the hard-fighting Converge.
+Per the four-time Coach of the Year, the American big man vowed that he wouldn’t allow a repeat of his poor debut.
+And he did just that, playing a crucial role in their narrow escape from the hard-fighting Converge.

 “After the last game, he approached Coach Gee and me.
 He told us na, ‘Coach, next game, what happened last game will never happen again.’
 That’s what he promised to us,” Austria said after their 103-99 win at the Ynares Center here.